 Follow these tips and your college application is sure to stand out!

 Looking for even more college application tips?
 Check out Blueprint’s pre-college summer programs.
 Our programs are fun, personal and innovative – and college-readiness focused.
-We cover essential college and career readiness skills in every program.
-Check out the full list of our courses here.
+We cover essential college and career success skills in every program.